 This app note describes how one would bypass the GUI and launch the engine directly; either from a script, framework or another program.

 To convert DXF to GDSII execute the d2g.exe engine with the correct command line options and the required resource file.

-This step is not mandatory -- but in most cases your user has no idea what layers are present in the DXF file It will be helpful to first display the names of those layers, allow the user to control the mapping into GDSII numbers and to select which layers to translate.
+This step is not mandatory -- but in some cases the user has no idea what layers are present in the DXF file It will be helpful to first display the names of those layers, allow the user to control the mapping into GDSII numbers and to select which layers to translate.
 The d2g.exe engine can be run in "scan" mode where it does not do any translation but instead scans the DXF file and returns a list of layers and blocks used in the file.